 Atlanta, GA Tax Attorneys Stopping IRS Wage Garnishment / Levy

-When the IRS determines that you have not paid taxes that you owed, one form of collection the agency may use to get those funds is to garnish part of your wages.
+One form of collection IRS may use to collect unpaid taxes is to garnish part of your wages.
 If this has happened to you or if you have received any communication from the IRS indicating that your taxes are past due, we can help.
 The Atlanta, GA tax lawyers at Bomar Law Firm, LLC are experts in stopping wage levy and other IRS enforced collections.

 How Does It Work?